4-year-old is a bully! Help!

 Please read my articles on Positive Discipline for more on discipline that works.

 Tell him: ''We're going to work as a team to help you learn to manage your feelings.
-It’s hard when you’re four.
+It's hard when you're four.
 The more you practice, the easier it gets.
 Soon you will be able to control yourself.
-I am so proud of you for trying.''
+I am so impressed with the way you are trying.''

 6. Instead of timeouts, set limits as necessary, offering empathy when he doesn't like them.
 "We have to leave church now because you hit the other boy.
 I'm sorry you're mad and sad, but we can't stay when you hit."

 Does he get a timeout when he gets home?
-No. That won't help.
+No. Leaving was not a punishment for hitting.
+It was a limit -- we can't play when there is hitting.
 Instead you give him words for his feelings and teach him how he might handle them next time.
 You ask him what happened.
 As he describes it, you give him words for the feelings involved: "You were mad because the other kids didn't want to play the game your way.
 That was pretty frustrating.
 It's ok to get mad, all people get mad sometimes.
 But we NEVER hit.
 What else can you do when you get really mad?"
 Go through all the options.
 Let him suggest the "bad choices" like hitting other kids, and ask him "Would that be a good choice?
 Nah."
 (Smiling is allowed.)
 Make it clear that while any feeling he has is ok, he chooses his own response to those feelings and he is responsible for his choices.
 Explain that he needs to acknowledge his angry feelings and choose to do something constructive with them.

 8. It will increase the chances of things going smoothly, if before he will be playing with other kids, you remind him of the rules: “When we get to church, you and the other kids will all need to share the toys.
 If you get mad, you can ask the teacher for help, or come find me, and I will help you, ok?
 If you forget and hit, we will need to stop having fun and leave right away.
 So let’s remember to keep our hands on our own bodies and have fun with the other kids, ok?
 Do you have your squeeze ball?
 I can't wait to hear when I pick you up how you’ve managed your feelings.
 I am so proud of you for working hard to manage your feelings."